alterx/gun-react-native-sqlite/README.md

 A Gun <> SQLite Adapter for React Native apps to enable long-term storage for Gun data.

+This is an updated fork of the [original package](https://github.com/sjones6/gun-react-native-sqlite) by sjones6.

 ## Installation

 `npm install gun-react-native-sqlite --save` or `yarn add gun-react-native-sqlite`.